 Another thing to try before tackling more advanced methods is rebooting your PC.
 It’s hardly scientific, but from time to time apps or even Windows itself can get into a weird state that affects how things work.
 In many cases, a quick reboot can clear these issues.

+Method 4.
 Use Safe Mode

 If none of the methods above have given you any joy, the next option is to use Safe Mode in Windows.
 This only loads up the OS itself and a bare minimum of files and drivers.
 So, if the file you’re trying to delete has been locked somehow, Safe Mode could make it available once more.

-Follow our How to start Windows 10 in Safe Mode for more details, or if you’re using Windows 7 then simply reboot your machine and keep pressing F8 as it restarts.
+Follow How to start Windows 10 in Safe Mode for more details, or if you’re using Windows 7 then simply reboot your machine and keep pressing F8 as it restarts.

 Now navigate to the file and try deleting it.
 If things go well then it should accept its banishment with no complaints.

-Use a dedicated app
+Method 5.
+Use a software deletion app

 If the file remains resolutely undeletable then it might be time to invest in a third-party app that specialises in this area.
 Some options are File Assassin, Long Path Tool, and Microsoft’s own Process Explorer.